zer0cache/matic-docs/docs/develop/hardhat.md

 Note that the file above requires DOTENV, for managing environment variables and also ethers and etherscan.
 Make sure to install all those packages.

 Find more instructions on how to use DOTENV on [<ins>this page</ins>](https://www.npmjs.com/package/dotenv).

+You can deploy on MATIC(Polygon mainnet) if you change polygon_mumbai by MATIC

 :::